It is a question that many people have asked — Can I use the serum with LED light therapy?

 What is Red Light Therapy

-Near-Infrared wavelengths ranging from 750–850nm.
-NIR stimulates healing, increases mitochondrial function, and improves blood flow and tissue oxygenation.
-It penetrates deeper into the body.
+Near-infrared wavelengths stimulate healing, increase mitochondrial function, and improve blood flow and tissue oxygenation.
+Near-infrared wavelengths penetrate deeply into the body.

-LED light at a wavelength from 600–680nm(red) and between 810–850nm(infrared) is delivered to the tissue via the red light therapy device.
+LED light wavelengths from 600-800nm(red) and between 810-850nm(infrared) penetrate through the skin into the cells via a red light therapy device.

-Recent research by Prof Gerald Pollock of the University of Washington has shown that water adjacent to a cell or mitochondrial membrane is so-called structured water.
-This is also called EZ (exclusion zone) water because it creates a separation of charge.
-Positive proton is excluded and pushed to the bulk water, and a lattice-like negatively charged water for near the membrane.
-This increases the voltage across the membrane—this charge separation of water in the body functions as the positive and negative poles of a battery.
+Research by Prof Gerald Pollock of the University of Washington proved that water adjacent to a cell is structured water, also known as EZ water.
+This specific water forms a separation of charge, functioning in the body as positive and negative poles - similar to a battery.

 What Does “Red Light Therapy” Mean?

-The following terms may also call red light therapy: RLT, photobiomodulation (PBM), phototherapy, LED therapy, LED light therapy, infrared therapy, low-level laser therapy, or low-level light therapy (LLLT).
+Red light therapy is also known as RLT, photobiomodulation (PBM), phototherapy, LED therapy, LED light therapy, infrared therapy, low-level laser therapy, or low-level light therapy (LLLT).

 Retrograde mitochondrial signaling